esphome/esphome-docs/components/lvgl.rst

 At the highest level of the LVGL object hierarchy is the display which represents the driver for a display device (physical display).
 A display can have one or more pages associated with it.
 Each page contains a hierarchy of objects for graphical widgets representing a layout that covers the entire display.

-The widget is at the top level, and it allows main styling.
-It also has sub-parts, which can be styled separately.
-Usually styles are inherited.
+The widget is at the next level, and it allows main styling.
+It can have sub-parts, which may be styled separately.
+Usually styles are inherited, but this depends on widget specifics or functionality.
 The widget and the parts have states, and the different styling can be set for different states.

+By default, LVGL draws new widgets on top of old widgets, including their children.
+If widgets are children of other widgets (they have the parentid property set), property inheritance takes place.
+Some properties (typically that are related to text and opacity) can be inherited from the parent widgets's styles.
+Inheritance is applied only at first draw.
+In this case, if the property is inheritable, the property's value will be searched in the parents too until an object specifies a value for the property.
+The parents will use their own state to detemine the value.
+So for example if a button is pressed, and the text color comes from here, the pressed text color will be used.
+Inheritance takes place at run time too.

 Configuration variables: